- 214 million women of reproductive age in developing countries who want to avoid pregnancy are not using a modern contraceptive method.

 Global unmet need for contraception

-An estimated 222 million women in developing countries would like to delay or stop childbearing but are not using any method of contraception.
+214 million women of reproductive age in developing countries who want to avoid pregnancy are not using a modern contraceptive method.
 Reasons for this include:

 - limited choice of methods;